-With the original funding we served 40 families with ren help with utilities.
-When clients enter the program they the new funding we were able to extend those families no In addition we were able to add four (4) more families homeless.
-According to the Kentucky Interagency Cou
+With the original funding we served 40 families with remaining with utilities.
+When clients enter the program they the new funding we were able to extend those families in addition we were able to add four (4) more families homeless.
+According to the Kentucky Interagency Court

 Single moms are our biggest client base.
-Seeing their excitement, and that of their cl ble living environment is comforting.
+Seeing their excitement, and that of their clible living environment is comforting.
 Their courage and gratitude are contagious.